 For visitors wanting to do their own historical research, the George H. Seago Jr. Library and Timrod Library are wonderful resources not to be missed.
 The latter is especially active in the community, providing a variety of print, audio and video materials on area history.
 Programs include an annual Shrimp Boil in September, a Southern Author Series in February, twice-monthly Children’s Story Hour and a fall Book Fair, which includes a Lowcountry luncheon, bake sale, casserole sale, raffle and silent auction.

-And if your idea of indulging in the art world means purchasing art for yourself, Summerville has two locations for that: Off The Wall Art Gallery, where one can find a wide selection of paintings, and Art Central Gallery, operated by 13 award-winning local artists who display their works as well as handcrafted pottery, tiles, note cards and more.
+And if your idea of indulging in the art world means purchasing art for yourself, head to Off The Wall Art Gallery for a wide selection of paintings